CPK Insurance

 General Liability Insurance in Tucson

-General Liability Insurance Risk Factors in Tucson
+About General Liability Insurance in Tucson, AZ

 In Arizona, general liability insurance is built around third-party claims, so it responds when someone outside your business alleges bodily injury, property damage, or personal and advertising injury.
 That can include a customer slip and fall in a retail space, accidental damage to a client’s property during work, or an advertising claim such as libel or copyright infringement tied to your marketing.
 It also typically includes medical payments, which can help with minor injury claims without waiting for a lawsuit, and products and completed operations for certain claims tied to completed work or products you sold.
 Arizona does not set a state-mandated minimum for general liability in the way some lines of insurance do, but the Arizona Department of Insurance and Financial Institutions oversees compliance, and many landlords, clients, and contract owners will ask for proof before you can start work or occupy space.